RAGEalso called “Game Changer”

-R.A.G.E. is to respond to radicalisation among young people in their communities.
+R.A.G.E. is a response to radicalisation among young people in their communities.
 It aims to promote tolerance, civic engagement, social inclusion and broader European values.
 The project is a partnership between TechSoup Europe, a leader in delivering technology to support civil society, and NGOs working with young people: L’association Artemis (France), Civis Polonus (Poland) and Impact Hub and Logou Paignion (Greece).
 RNW Media/RNTC (Netherlands) and ExploreIT (Poland) assist with development, training and research.

 The project draws on best international practice to develop new educational resources and IT tools that can be used to support vulnerable young people and prevent radicalisation.
 Workshops and training with interdisciplinary teams will help NGOs to identify the key issues of concern among the target audience and develop effective counter-narratives.
 The capacity-building workshops will include co-creation facilitators, social media and IT specialists, and experts in the drivers and responses to radicalisation.